 Discover the magnificent Naila Fort as you sip on high tea or cocktails and watch the sun go down with the one you love.
 An unmistakably Oberoi experience.

 An unforgettable day that begins with a morning at the spa for the 'bride' and 'groom', followed by traditional henna hand painting, salon hair and make-up.
 A horse drawn carriage will take the couple through our grounds to a romantic venue to reaffirm their love.
 A private dinner for two accompanied by live, traditional music at the poolside completes the experience.
-Note: Traditional dress for him and her can be arranged at extra cost.

 Let us take you on a personalised journey around Indian cuisine.
 Unravel the complex blends of spices and learn how to recreate authentic tastes in expert guidance from an Oberoi chef.
 Your private cooking lesson is followed by dinner, cooked just the way you like.